-At Strong Memorial Hospital, we believe that all patients deserve respectful and compassionate health care, regardless of your sexual orientation or gender identity.
+At St. James Hospital, we believe that all patients deserve respectful and compassionate health care, regardless of your sexual orientation or gender identity.
 We recognize that while the lesbian, gay, bisexual and transgender (LGBT) community has the same basic health needs as all of our patients, you also have specific health care needs and concerns.
-Strong Memorial Hospital is committed to providing affirmative, sensitive and informed health care to the LGBT community.
+We are committed to providing affirmative, sensitive and informed health care to the LGBT community.

-Respect and dignity are two of the core concepts in Strong Memorial Hospital’s commitment to patient- and family-centered care.
+Respect and dignity are two of the core concepts in our commitment to patient- and family-centered care.
 Our health care professionals listen to and honor patients’ and families’ perspectives and needs.
 We offer ongoing education and training to our staff members to ensure that our services are inclusive, and that our staff members are culturally sensitive to the needs of upstate New York’s diverse patient population.
-This is why the Human Rights Campaign Foundation named Strong Memorial Hospital a 2016 Leader in LGBT Healthcare Equality.

 Patient Rights, Visitation and Non-Discrimination Policies

-Strong Memorial Hospital and its affiliates are committed to policies of nondiscrimination and equal opportunity for people of any sexual orientation or gender identity and expression.
+St. James Hospital is committed to policies of nondiscrimination and equal opportunity for people of any sexual orientation or gender identity and expression.